nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 * Connect it to **Amount** of **random numbers1** and of **random numbers2**.
 * Create a colorize node and connect rect1 to it.
 Change the strokecolor to white and enter **1.0** to **Strokewidth**.

 The result is ten rectangles all on top of each other.
-We will have to create a procedure to stack them on each other with reference to its height value.
+We will have to create a procedure to stack them on each other with reference to it's height value.

 ![generative tower step 2](generative-tower-b.png)